uqlibrary/technology-training/QGIS/intro/QGIS_intro.md

 1. Select the "admin" layer
 1. Use the `Select Features` button, and draw a rectangle around Australia, so all the region appear in yellow
 1. Right-click on the layer and use `Export > Save Selected Features As...`
-1. Name the new file "australia_admin" and click OK.
+1. Name the new file "australia_admin" in your project directory, and click OK.

 The new layer is loaded to the map by default.